 This webinar discusses strategies to increase states of behavior in daily activities and educational settings.

 This webcast provides an overview of the shifts in thinking about Behavior Intervention over the years and the current focus on Positive Behavior Supports.

-In this tutorial, you’ll learn how to effectively and creatively adapt classroom materials while enhancing a Braille-rich environment for your students.
+In this tutorial, you’ll learn how to effectively and creatively adapt classroom materials while enhancing a Braille-rich environment

 The webinar discusses the importance of professional collaboration among educational teams, particularly for students with multiple disabilities.